Out of challenges, Djokovic faces deportation after losing Australian appeal | Sports-Games

 Out of challenges, Djokovic faces deportation after losing Australian appeal

-The Serbian player was first detained by immigration authorities on Jan.
+Djokovic, the world's top men's player, was first detained by immigration authorities on Jan.
 6, ordered released by a court on Jan.
 10 and then detained on Saturday again.
-In a statement, Djokovic said he was extremely disappointed with the ruling as it meant he could not take part in the tournament, which starts on Monday.
+The Serbian player said he was extremely disappointed with the ruling as it meant he could not take part in the tournament, which starts on Monday.

-"I respect the Court’s ruling and I will cooperate with the relevant authorities in relation to my departure from the country," he said, and wished the tournament all the best.
-Djokovic had appealed against Immigration Minister Alex Hawke's use of discretionary powers to cancel his visa.
+"I respect the Court's ruling and I will cooperate with the relevant authorities in relation to my departure from the country," he said in a statement, and wished the tournament well.
+Djokovic, 34, had appealed against Immigration Minister Alex Hawke's use of discretionary powers to cancel his visa.
 The minister had said Djokovic could be a threat to public order because his presence would encourage anti-vaccination sentiment amidst Australia's worst outbreak of the virus.

-It was not immediately clear when the government would seek to remove Djokovic.
+It was not immediately clear when Djokovic would leave the country.
 'KEEP BORDERS STRONG'

 Morrison welcomed the court's ruling, saying the decision will help "keep our borders strong and keep Australians safe."
 "It's now time to get on with the Australian Open and get back to enjoying tennis over the summer," he said in a statement.